 Frequently Asked Questions

 We just purchased a home on XZY Road and were wondering if we could get some information on if it was historic or not?
-I couldn’t find any info online so any information would be helpful.
 Answer

 In Nathaniel Philbrick’s book, Travels with George, he mentions the Golden Ball being in East Thompson.
 I can’t find it.
 Information please.
 Answer